 Within the text of the report, the terms “reinforced plastics” and/or “composites” will be used depending on the sources of information and BCC Research’s perception and analysis of these specific instances.

 Current and forecasted quantitative market estimates will be provided for all appropriate thermoset and thermoplastic reinforced composites by application, along with detailed descriptions of the major types of reinforcements.
+Also, many compounded resin formulations can contain more than one type of reinforcement, such that glass fiber–reinforced composite plastics can contain another type of reinforcement.
 Furthermore, the volumes of products shown in the tables refer only to the estimated weight of the resins and exclude weights of reinforcements.
 The quantitative information contained in all data tables refers to the global market.

 Applications in this report include automotive; construction/infrastructure, including other construction products, panels and bathroom products; anticorrosion products; marine markets; aerospace (mostly aircraft); electronic parts/components; appliances; and consumer products such as medical devices, sport and leisure, and lawn/garden products as well as a miscellaneous market, which covers the power market and other transportation areas such as rail, wind energy products and others.